hmcts/sscs-docker/README.md

 ./bin/compose-up.sh
 ```

+Now import the CCD case definition locally.
+Please follow instructions in the sscs-ccd-definitions README.

 ## Switching between Idam stub and Idam
 It's possible to disable the Idam containers and run CCD with an Idam Stub provided by ccd-test-stubs-service.
 This is useful as a back up plan for when docker Idam is broken or when you local machine is running low on memory and you don't want to spin up the whole Idam containers